null

 Which is the better wood, hard maple or white oak?

 It's largely a matter of personal preference, as these are the two most suitable North American hardwoods we've found for durable cutting boards.
 Maple is a lighter color and has finer pores.
-White oak (unlike red oak) has naturally sealed, rot-resistant grain that is coarser and of a darker hue.
+White oak (unlike red oak) has naturally sealed, rot-resistant grain that is coarser and of a darker hue, growing as dark as walnut over time with linseed oil treatment.
 Oak is perhaps a bit more durable and less likely to show stains, although all treated boards resist stains, and stains can be removed.
-Read our blog for more on maple versus oak (Wil's favorite).
+Read our blog for more on maple versus oak.

 Are your cutting boards one solid piece?